-Good Read: HANA as a “Service” or Cloud
+Good Read: HANA as a “Service”

 - Upgrades happen when Customer Wants it in HANA On-Premise.
-Technical and Functional upgrades are to be managed and tested by the team designated by SAP customer.
+Technical and Functional upgrades are managed and tested by the team designated by SAP customer.
 This can be a short to long activity based on system size and complexity.

 - Customization for customer specific business is simple and flexible in On-Premise HANA system.
 Cloud-based versions flexibility is substantially lesser where process best practices are followed.

 - All Functionalities are available as per license in On-Premise HANA.
 System can be freely and independently configured as per business requirement.
 In contrast, Cloud-based systems products are subscription based.
 In addition, limited configuration options are available per customer basis.